IdentityServer/Documentation/docsv2/advanced/deployment.md

 ## Signing Keys

+Depending on your security requirements you have a couple of choices here

-Make sure the signing certificates are deployed to all nodes.
+* Deploy the signing certificates to all nodes.
+Preferably into the Windows certificate store
+* Use a separate machine or a commercial service (like Azure KeyVault) for signing and/or key storage (by implementing the `ITokenSigningService` interface)

 ## Configuration data